- CWC: 2023-24 Special Education/RSP Teacher

 - Participating as an active member of the community to provide stewardship of the school and adherence to its mission and guiding principles

-- Monitoring and implementing school’s compliance with student Individual Education Plans (IEP), maintaining active and up to date records
+- Monitoring and implementing the school’s compliance with student Individual Education Plans (IEP), maintaining active and up-to-date records

 - Supporting and leading the convening of the Student Support (Success) Teams, providing clear agendas, goals, and documentation of each meeting.

-- Overseeing and implementing the school's Response to Intevention program and monitoring and documenting school-wide, including classroom progress toward goals.
+- Overseeing and implementing the school's Response to Intervention program and monitoring and documenting school-wide, including classroom progress toward goals.

 The Special Education/RSP Teacher job responsibilities include: